Signatures

 const stringToVerify =

-`${method} ${path} ${nonce} ${Buffer.from(digest).toString("base64")}`;
+`${method} ${path} ${timestamp} ${Buffer.from(digest).toString("base64")}`;

 const isVerified = await crypto.subtle.verify(